 New York

 New York City and Upstate New York can be great fall destinations for a family vacation.
-While New York City offers its typical glitz and glam, update New York offers hayrides, apple picking, and pumpkin carving.
+While New York City offers its typical glitz and glam, upsate New York offers hayrides, apple picking, and pumpkin carving.
 One great New York destination is Niagara Falls, which has a US and a Canadian side.

 Niagara Falls

-Several years ago, during the TMS Family Travel Conference, I had the opportunity to explore Niagara Falls New York in the fall.
+Several years ago, during the TMS Family Travel Conference, I had the opportunity to explore Niagara Falls, New York, in the fall.

 There's so much to do in the area, in addition to the falls.
 One of the places we visited is Becker Farms, located on the Niagara Wine Trail.
 At Becker Farm, you can pick apples, taste wine, and attend the various fall events they host.